 - Babylon 5: In the fifth season episode "The Paragon of Animals", Lyta does a "death bed scan", trying to get critical information out of a comatose Ranger before he dies and it's lost.
 Right after she finds what he knows, she sees him standing at the end of the bed.
 He makes a Last Request not to let his death be in vain then goes to where a glowing portal opens before stepping through it.
 Later Mr. Garibaldi finds her and hears what it's like, that at that moment, it pulls at you and part of you actually goes through with the dying person, never to return.
 It's also suggested at one point that the villainous telepath Bester's sociopathy may be related to doing it too often due to curiosity about the afterlife.

 - The "Black Museum" episode of Black Mirror features a doctor who is fitted with an implant that lets him feel what his patients are feeling, to aid with diagnosis.
-When he gets an elderly patient ostensibly undergoing a simple heart attack, he delays defibrillation so he can get a proper reading on what's going on - only it turns out that the patient has actually the victim of a new and exotic poison, and dies while the doctor's still connected to him.
+When he gets a US senator ostensibly undergoing a heart attack, he delays defibrillation so he can get a proper reading on what's going on - only it turns out that the patient has actually the victim of a new and exotic poison, and dies while the doctor's still connected to him.
 The doctor experiences every last sensation of the man's death, right down to the last synapse switching off.
-This not only knocks him unconscious, it fritzes his implant so that he starts feeling other people's pain as pleasure, and develops a masochistic addiction to it.
+This not only knocks him unconscious, it fritzes his implant so that he starts feeling other people's pain as pleasure, and develops a sadomasochistic addiction to it.